nixworks/public/news/2011/10/11/README.md

 _Context: China, Egypt, Libya, Russia, Syrian, Syrian National Council_

 ### [The EU imposes further sanctions on Belarus, Iran, and Syria, expresses support for Libya's National Transitional Council, and reiterates call for Syria's President Bashar al-Assad to step down. ](/news/2011/10/11/the-eu-imposes-further-sanctions-on-belarus-iran-and-syria-expresses-support-for-libya-s-national-transitional-council-and-reiterates-ca.md)
-_Context: Bashar al-Assad, Belarus, European Union, Iran, Libya, National Transitional Council, President, Syria_
+_Context: Bashar al-Assad, Belarus, EU, Iran, Libya, National Transitional Council, President, Syria_

 ### [The Senate of the United States passes the Currency Exchange Rate Oversight Reform Act of 2011 designed to press the People's Republic of China to raise the value of the Renminbi. ](/news/2011/10/11/the-senate-of-the-united-states-passes-the-currency-exchange-rate-oversight-reform-act-of-2011-designed-to-press-the-people-s-republic-of-ch.md)
 The U.S. Senate on Tuesdayvoted to pass legislation designed to press China to let itsyuan currency rise in value, sending the bill to the House ofRepresentatives, whose leaders have criticized the measure.